Where Wellness Matters

-Offerings are below for you to take advantage of this great opportunity of enrolling in a health or fitness class offered by the Adult Learning program in Winter 2023.
+Offerings will be listed below for you to take advantage of this great opportunity of enrolling in a health or fitness class offered by the Adult Learning program.

-Staff receives a $10 discount on Adult Learning fitness, health and finance classes.
+Staff receive a $10 discount on Adult Learning fitness, health and finance classes.

 It's important for you to set aside a little time for you.

 - Try a healthy cooking class from the comfort of your own home.

 - Plan for future success with our informational financial literacy classes.

 - Online and in-person options available.

 Register online with the Fall code (SWDF23) or call 763-506-5766 to utilize the staff wellness discount.